artem-mik25/se_project_express/README.md

 # WTWR (What to Wear?) - Backend

 Backend server for the WTWR (What to Wear?) application.
-This Express.js server provides a RESTful API for managing users and clothing items with MongoDB database storage.
+This Express.js server provides a secure RESTful API for managing users and clothing items with JWT authentication and MongoDB database storage.

 ## Project Description

-This is the backend server for the WTWR application built during TripleTen's Sprint 12.
+This is the backend server for the WTWR application built during TripleTen's Sprints 12 and 13.
 The server handles:
+- User authentication and authorization with JWT tokens
+- Secure user registration and login
-- User management (create, read users)
+- User profile management
-- Clothing item management (create, read, delete items)
+- Clothing item management with ownership controls
 - Like/unlike functionality for clothing items
 - MongoDB database connection and data persistence